marekkalnik/jquery-mdm-animatics/README.md

 jQuery.MDMAnimatics Plugin
 ==========================

 This is a set of jQuery plugins allowing to create a full animatics view.
-It usese an event-oriented architecture to provide scalability and extensibility.
+It uses an event-oriented architecture to provide scalability and extensibility.

 The plugin and all its components are published under MIT License.
 See the included LICENSE file for detailed information.

 Dependencies
 ------------

- * jQuery 1.7
+ * jQuery 1.4+ (tested with 1.4.2, 1.6.1 and 1.7.1)
- * jquery.event.drag plugin [http://threedubmedia.com/code/event/drag] (included)
+ * jQuery UI 1.8 (tested with 1.8.5 and 1.8.17)

 Examples
 --------